bodlukas/bodlukas.github.io/_research/rmgp.md

 Based on the damage data, we estimate an updated spatial distribution of ground-motion intensity measure (i.e., an updated shake map), while in parallel updating the fragility model.
 This is achieved via ordinal GP regression[^Chu2005] and variational inference[^Opper2009].

 ## Case studies
 We tested the proposed framework in three case-studies: (a) a simulated earthquake event affecting Zurich (Switzerland), (b) the 1998 Pollino earthquake in Italy, and (c) the 2010 Kraljevo earthquake in Serbia.

 {% include figure image_path="/assets/images/research/OverviewTotal.png" alt="schema_risk_model" caption="The three case-studies used to test the proposed framework.
 The star and the triangles indicate the earthquake epicenter and the seismic network stations, respectively.
-Figure from Bodenmann et al.[^Bodenmann2022]" %}
+Figure from [Bodenmann et al.](https://doi.org/10.31224/2205)" %}

 **Zurich**